 - Fever OR acute symptoms compatible with MERS AND onset within 14 days after contact with a probable or confirmed MERS case while the case was ill.

 - Testing and initial infection control and public health actions for MERS should also be considered, in consultation with the public health unit, where there is a cluster of patients with severe acute respiratory illness of unknown aetiology following routine microbiological investigation, particularly where the cluster includes health care workers.

-Respiratory samples including upper respiratory tract viral swabs, nasopharyngeal aspirates, sputum, bronchoalveolar lavage fluid, lung biopsies and post-mortem tissues are suitable for testing for MERS-CoV.
+Suitable respiratory samples for MERS coronavirus testing includes upper respiratory tract viral swabs, nasopharyngeal aspirates, sputum, bronchoalveolar lavage fluid, lung biopsies and post-mortem tissues.
 There is now increasing evidence that lower respiratory tract specimens such as bronchoalveolar lavage, sputum and tracheal aspirates contain the highest viral loads, therefore, lower respiratory tract specimens should be collected where possible.

 The WHO emphasises repeat testing (especially of lower respiratory tract specimens) in compatible cases as initial results may be negative.